-The M.S. in Dietetics program, offered online through the Great Plains Interactive Distance Education Alliance (GPIDEA), consists of 36 credits and is only available for those credentialed as Registered Dietitian Nutritionists (RDN) or those that are RDN-eligible.
+The M.S. in Dietetics program, offered online through the Great Plains Interactive Distance Education Alliance (GPIDEA), consists of 36 credits and is only available for individuals credentialed as Registered Dietitian Nutritionists (RDN) or who are RDN-eligible.

-An integration between the fields of nutrition and exercise science, the M.S. in Nutrition & Exercise Science program is made up of 30-35 credits and prepares students to be skilled in professional practice/education and/or future research in the health sciences.
-Students may specialize in either nutritional sciences or exercise science.
+An integration between the fields of nutrition and exercise science, the M.S. in Nutrition & Exercise Science program is made up of 30-35 credits and prepares you to be skilled in professional practice/education and/or future research in the health sciences.
+You have the option to specialize in either nutritional sciences or exercise science.

-The Ph.D. in Nutrition and Exercise Sciences program provides students the opportunity to begin their development as an independent researcher.
-Students pursuing a doctoral degree typically seek employment in higher education, industry or government.
+The Ph.D. in Nutrition and Exercise Sciences program provides you with the opportunity to begin your development as an independent researcher.
+Pursuing a doctoral degree typically leads you to opportunities of employment in higher education, industry or government.
 This doctoral program consists of 60 credits.

-The Sport and Recreation Administration program consists of 32-36 credits and prepares students to become dynamic leaders in intercollegiate athletics as well as campus and community recreation.
-The curriculum and internship experiences will educate students in management, marketing, communications, facilities, finance, ethics and legal issues, research and much more.
-Students graduating from the program will be equipped with a skill set that can be directly applied to a wide range of exciting career possibilities.
+The Sport and Recreation Administration program consists of 32-36 credits and prepares you to become a dynamic leader in intercollegiate athletics as well as campus and community recreation.
+The curriculum and internship experiences will educate you in management, marketing, communications, facilities, finance, ethics and legal issues, research and much more.
+By graduating from this program, you will be equipped with a skill set that can be directly applied to a wide range of exciting career possibilities.

 Meet Susan Wallrich, a recent alumni of the Sport and Recreation Administration graduate program.
 Wallrich is now the Athletics Marketing Assistant at Florida State University.